Vehicle Model Evolution

 We got creative and went back to the customers that owned specific models and invited them – along with any family and friends who ride with them – to see and test the new vehicles.
 During each session, we let the small groups virtually walk through the new model using VR glasses and reviewed large scale, detailed images of the new model.
 During both activities, we ran the participants through a series of questions and video recorded everything.
 For the grand finale, we let the customers each ride the prototype which was equipped with GoPro cameras to capture their reactions and experience and concluded this phase with a short conversation focused on comparing the ride to their current model.

 If a picture speaks a thousand words, then video speaks millions.
 We combined video clips from each activity and shared a handful of short videos with our client’s leadership team.
 Nobody could deny that the customers’ expressions, excitement, and positive feedback about the evolved design not only satisfied the current customers, but also had their younger, highly influential children excited about the brand.
-With this authentic voice – and video – of the customer validating the previous work already done, leadership.
+With this authentic voice – and video – of the customer validating the previous work already done, leadership quickly signed off on production of the evolved model.